California Medical Board Complaints and Accusations

 WHAT SHOULD I DO IF I RECEIVE A NOTICE OF ACCUSATION?

 If you receive a Notice of Accusation, you should take it very seriously.
 The outcome of the Accusation may depend, in part, on what you do over the coming days and weeks.
+A seasoned medical license defense lawyer can develop a strategy to protect your interests, which may include presenting mitigating evidence, developing a factual defense to the charges against you, or negotiating a stipulated settlement.

 You are legally entitled to a hearing to defend yourself, but you’ll have to respond to the Accusation to state your intention of attending a hearing.
 If you fail to submit a request for a hearing (Notice of Defense) in a timely manner, it may result in the waiver of certain rights, like the right to a hearing.
 Without a hearing or a defense from you, the Board may act on the accusation without a hearing and take action.